Understanding General Intercessions for Daily Mass

 1.For Pope Leo XIV, that he may be a wise steward of the Church's gifts, encouraging all to contribute to her mission, let us pray to the Lord.Lord, hear our prayer.

-3.For those who are tempted by sloth or complacency, that they may be stirred to action by the example of faithful servants, let us pray to the Lord.Lord, hear our prayer.
+3.For those facing terminal illness, especially those who are dying without adequate pain relief or companionship, let us pray to the Lord.Lord, hear our prayer.

 Optional:For a greater spirit of generosity and responsible stewardship in our lives.Lord, hear our prayer.